lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 cmo / status / mo_mat / brief
 ```

 Debug hint: things often go wrong early in the script, make sure there are no errors before continuing.
 You can do this by adding an early finish and observing the output report.
-If there are no errors reported and the mesh looks as expected, comment the **finish** command so the LaGriT command continues.
+If there are no errors reported, and the mesh looks as expected, comment the **finish** command so the LaGriT command continues.

 ```
-# uncomment Early finish to check results
+# Uncomment Early finish to check results
 #
 finish
 ```